bariiscicek/odtu-add-course-bot/README.md

 Between interactive registration period of METU, Students face lots of difficulties due to **course capacity is full**

 Requirements:
-- Captcha Buster
+- **Captcha Buster**

-the extension should be installed before the execution of the program. https://github.com/dessant/buster
+The extension should be installed before the execution of the program. https://github.com/dessant/buster